 Oiliness is difficult, but manageable.
 What’s most important is removing the oil on the surface of the skin.
 Fortunately, removing surface oil won’t cause your sebaceous glands to produce more oil.

 To help manage oiliness:

-- Use a cleanser designed for oily skin (like the cleanser included in our 3-step set).
+- Use a cleanser designed for oily skin (like the cleanser included in the Curology set).
 CeraVe Foaming Facial Cleanser is a great option.
 Other excellent choices are Clean & Clear Advantage 3-in-1 Exfoliating Cleanser (5%) and Topix Benzoyl Peroxide 5% Wash if your skin tolerates benzoyl peroxide.
 Just be careful with your towels and clothing — benzoyl peroxide doesn't bleach skin, but it can bleach fabric!

 - Use an oil-free sunscreen.
 Some of our favorites are Cetaphil DermaControl Oil Control SPF 30, and Neutrogena Ultra Sheer Dry-Touch Sunblock SPF 30, Murad Oil-Control Mattifier SPF 15.